Shabaash Mithu

-Synopsis
+Plot

-Mithali Raj is former Test and ODI captain of women's national cricket team.
-She led India to finals of 2017 Women's Cricket World Cup.
+Mithali Raj is the former Test and ODI captain of the women's national cricket team.
+She led India to the finals of the 2017 Women's Cricket World Cup.

-The film based on her life chronicles the events of her life's journey in the world of women cricket.
-It presents her struggles and euphoric rise in the women cricket.
+The film, based on her life, chronicles the events of her life's journey in the world of women's cricket.
+It presents her struggles and euphoric rise in women's cricket.